Zum Inhalt springen

 How much lab work is required for the PICO assay?

 The PICO assay itself is a two-day process.
-On the first day, the sample is lysed and combined with the DNA-labeled antibody mix for overnight incubation.
-The next day the sample is highly diluted and mixed with the dPCR Master Mix, followed by the dPCR run on the QIAcuity instrument.
+On the first day, the sample is lysed and combined with the labeled antibody mix for overnight incubation.
+The next day the sample is highly diluted, mixed with the dPCR Master Mix and the PICO Probes, and analyzed by dPCR.
+The total hands-on time is approximately ~1h 30 min.

 What are the requirements/recommendations concerning antibodies?

-For the PICO assay, a pair of antibodies is required for each target and the user is free to choose any antibody pair for their PICO assays.
-The PICO assay works with both monoclonal and polyclonal antibodies.
-However, we recommend using monoclonal antibodies, since they are often better characterized and defined by the antibody producer and the batch-to-batch variability is minimal.
-As the antibodies need to bind concurrently, choosing antibodies raised against different parts of the protein is recommended.
+The PICO assay works best with monoclonal antibodies since they are often better characterized and defined by the antibody producer and the batch-to-batch variability is minimal.
+As the antibodies need to bind concurrently, choosing monoclonal antibodies raised against different epitopes on the protein is critical.

 How stable are the labeled antibodies?